alantanlc/installing-pip-and-virtualenv-ubuntu-20.04/README.md

 $ pip3 install virtualenv
 ```

 Create a new virtual environment.
-This creates a directory named `env` where relevant scripts and environment packages reside:
 ```
 $ virtualenv env
 ```
+__Note:__ This creates a directory named `env` where relevant scripts and environment packages reside:

 Activate the virtual environment:
 ```